Click here for instructions on how to submit your application.

 General Condition (GC) #32 of the Nationwide Permits (NWP) lists what should be provided to constitute a complete pre-construction notification (PCN).
 The following are tips on what to include in your submission to help expedite the review of your project.

 - Illinois Joint Application Form or Nationwide Permit Pre-Construction Notification – ENG FORM 6082 – most recent version (right click to download form to fill it out): While GC 32 does not require the use of an application form, forms like ENG 6082 were designed to include all the sections that are needed to ensure the PCN contains sufficient information to process the application.
 It is recommended that either one of these forms be used.
+Please always include the name of the person who is the applicant.
+Consultants and engineers can be listed as the authorized agent(s).
 All sections of the application form should be completed, and the form should be signed.